segmentio/segment-docs/src/connections/storage/catalog/bigquery/index.md

 BigQuery charges based on the amount of data scanned by your queries.
 Views are a derived view over your tables that Segment uses for de-duplication of events.
-Therefore, we recommend you query a specific view whenever possible to avoid duplicate events and historical objects.
+Therefore, Segment recommends you query a specific view whenever possible to avoid duplicate events and historical objects.
 It's important to note that BigQuery views are not cached.